 PRE-SHOW LIVE JAZZ PIANO IN THE LOBBY WITH DAVE HANNON

-Individual Tickets: $12 per movie*, $9 for MV Film Society members (except when special pricing).
+Individual Tickets: $12 per movie*, $9 for MV Film Society members (except when special pricing is listed).

-Festival Pass $75, Member’s Festival Pass $60. *VARIETE is priced at $30 per movie and $25 for Film Society members.
+Festival Pass $75, Member’s Festival Pass $60. *THE FRESHMAN with Live Music Score is priced at $35 general admission or $30 for Film Society members.

 For more information or ticket/passes please contact email@example.com or call us at 508-696-9369